Be You! Be Original!

 What if I cite my sources?
 Can I use another person’s work if I give them credit?

 You may use limited portions of another’s work if you cite your source and if the final product is still an original idea.
 For example, you can quote another author in a critical essay if you cite the author in the works cited section of your submission.

 There is no formula, specific number of words, or percentage of someone else’s work that is acceptable to use when submitting your work to the Scholastic Awards.
 What is important is that your finished work is something new and different from your source.

 Consequences of Copyright & Plagiarism Violations

 If the Alliance has reason to believe that a submission violates the participation terms, the student submission will be disqualified.
-In this event, the Alliance may refuse or revoke the grant of an Award, and take such other measures, including the recall or removal of the awarded work, as the Alliance deems appropriate.
+In this event, the Alliance may refuse or revoke the grant of an Award, and take such other measures, including the recall or removal of all Awards for works submitted during the program year, as the Alliance deems appropriate.
 Bear in mind that this policy is in the interest of both the student and the Alliance, since the display or distribution of an infringing submission could result in financial liability for both the student and the Alliance.